ArturoPerezSanchez/Pandora/packages/pandora-progress-bar/README.md

 respectivel.

 ## Variables
-    title(String): The titled displayed over the bar percentage(Number): How complete is the bar
+    title(String): The title displayed over the bar percentage(Number): How complete is the bar
     color(String): Color of the filled part of the bar (can be chosen by name, hex, rgb, gradient...)